dell/ansible-powerstore/docs/modules/cluster.rst

   wait_for_completion (optional, bool, False)
     Flag to indicate if the operation should be run synchronously or asynchronously.

-    \ :literal:`true`\  signifies synchronous execution.
+    ``true`` signifies synchronous execution.
 By default, create cluster operation will run asynchronously.

   state (True, str, None)
     Define whether the cluster should exist or not.

-    Value \ :literal:`present`\  indicates that the cluster should exist on the system.
+    Value ``present`` indicates that the cluster should exist on the system.

-    Value \ :literal:`absent`\  indicates that the cluster should not exist on the system.
+    Value ``absent`` indicates that the cluster should not exist on the system.

   array_ip (True, str, None)